And by the way, Rush continues to rest very comfortably in the hospital in Honolulu this afternoon or this morning.

 I mean, and even companies.

-You know, for example, General Electric lobbied for a ban on incandescent bulbs.
+For example, General Electric lobbied for a ban on incandescent bulbs.

-Now why did General Electric do that?
+Now, why did General Electric do that?

 They don't give a hoot.

-It's in their it's in their best interest.
+It's in their best interest.

 Now, what they have in this global warming, they have a lot of what I call useful idiots.

-That is many Americans saying, Oh, it's getting warm.
+That is, many Americans saying, oh, it's getting warm.

-Uh uh I'm worried about the earth.
+I'm worried about the earth.

 They're just useful idiots who vote in support of the global warming.

-Now you say, Williams, aren't you getting emotional?
+Now, you say, Williams, aren't you getting emotional?

 Are you wrong about this?